ametrey/ametrey/README.md

 - 👋 Hi, I’m @ametrey.
 - 👀 I’m interested in learning new coding skills.
-- 🌱 I'm a Backend Developer and QA Tester.
+- 🌱 I'm a Developer and QA Tester.
 - 📫 How to reach me https://www.linkedin.com/in/ayelen-marcela-etcheverry-rey-22aa03202/

 <!---